 It is important to emphasize two aspects of change in methodology.
 First, as stated in the introduction, the research team employed a flexible approach to data collection, in order to be able to complete each project even where selected methodologies proved insufficient.
-Thus, the research team, upon determining that phone surveys would be a suboptimal format for surveying southeast Florida residents, exercised its flexibility in switching the methodology to mail back surveys.
-Second, when the research team made the decision to switch methodologies, it did so in accordance with accepted social science research design theory and techniques.
+Thus, the research team, upon determining that phone surveys would be a suboptimal format for surveying southeast Florida residents, exercised its flexibility in switching the methodologies, it did so in accordance with accepted social science research design theory and techniques.
 That is (as described below), the mail back survey methodology followed research design protocol (West, 1996; Babbie, 1990).